 How to Use Activated Charcoal

 You can purchase activated charcoal either in loose powder form, or in capsule form.
 If you’re using a capsule, simply break open the capsule to use externally.
 Also, various brands of activated charcoal are derived from different substances, such as nutshells, coconut husk, peat, wood, coir, lignite, and coal.
-Of course, your best option is to choose an activated charcoal powder derived from natural substances like coconut shells.
+Of course, your best option is to choose a powder derived from natural substances like coconut shells.

 DIY Activated Charcoal Detox Mask